apache/superset/docs/installation.rst

 For this feature you will need a cache system and celery workers.
 All thumbnails are store on cache and are processed asynchronously by the workers.

-An example config could be:
+An example config where images are stored on S3 could be:

 .. code-block:: python

     from flask import Flask
-    from werkzeug.contrib.cache import RedisCache
+    from s3cache.s3cache import S3Cache

     ...